 Kate Flanagan joined our staff in August 2019.
 Prior to her time at KM, she served as Executive Director at Congregation Ner Tamid of South Bay in Rancho Palos Verdes.
 With her, she brings over fifteen years of experience in the Jewish community, after having spent time in leadership roles at both Conservative and Reform congregations in Newton, MA and Durham, NC.
 Working within the walls of a synagogue is more of a calling for Kate, so much so that she proudly reminds everyone that throughout her career she has had the luxury of being cared for by hundreds and hundreds of Jewish mothers!
 Since moving to the Los Angeles area, she has been fortunate enough to form close bonds with her other Executive Directors, serving as Executive Vice President and then President of the SoCal chapter of Professional Association of Temple Administrators.

 A graduate of University of North Carolina at Chapel Hill, and with a Master of Public Policy and Administration from California State University at Long Beach, Kate has a passion for lifelong learning.
-When she is not at KM, she can be found taking in the sights and sounds on and around Venice Beach with her husband, Christopher, and their dog, Ellie the Shih Tzu.
-Amongst her other fun distractions: trivia, Southern foods, Red Sox baseball, thrift store shopping, and finding creative ways of squeezing every inch of storage space out of her bungalow’s tiny bathroom.
+When she is not at KM, she can be found taking in the sights and sounds on the beach with her dog, Ellie the Shih Tzu.
+Amongst her other fun distractions: trivia, Southern foods, Red Sox baseball, and thrift store shopping.